Coagulation and diffusion: a probabilistic perspective on the Smoluchowski PDE: Particle concentration bounds and uniform integrability

 \subsubsection{Monitoring several tracer particles at once}

-The proof of Proposition \ref{proppartplace} is derived similarly as was Lemma \ref{lemweakpartplace}.
-In asking about the distribution at time $T$ of collections of particles of size $k$, rather than about single particles, we make use of a natural generalization of the concept of the tracer particle.
+The proof of Proposition \ref{proppartplace} when $k>1$ extends the argument for the case that has already been proved.
+In asking about the distribution at time $T$ of collections of particles of size $k$, rather than about single particles, we generalize the concept of the tracer particle.
+Where before the tracer particle was the particle of lowest index, we now consider an ordered list of $k$ tracer particles (for given $k \in \N$), these being the particles with indices $1,2,\cdots,k$.
+The symmetry of the initial particle placement means that the joint law of the tracer particles is that of a $k$-sized collection of particles chosen uniformly at time zero independently of other randomness.